Appyx/RCWire/README.md

 # RCWire

-This library enables you to use cheap 315/433MHz AM transmitter for a cheap textual
-communication between Arduino and RaspberryPi.
+This library enables you to use cheap 315/433MHz AM transmitter for a textual communication between Arduino and RaspberryPi.
 You can also use it for two Arduinos or two RaspberryPis.
 (For the RaspberryPi version look at the Known Issues section.)